New Apocalyptics: Scottish connection

 Others closely associated were the Scottish (as Hendry was) poets G. S. Fraser and Norman MacCaig, although the latter saw his work from Riding Lights (1955) onwards as part of "the long haul towards lucidity" after his Apocalyptic start.

 There was quite an overlap with the Scottish Renaissance group of writers, though not necessarily by publication in London.
 Others sometimes mentioned in this connection include Ruthven Todd, Tom Scott, Hamish Henderson, Maurice Lindsay, Edwin Morgan, Burns Singer, and William Montgomerie.
 This grouping was fairly represented in Modern Scottish Poetry (1946).
 Welsh and Irish poets were also prominent.

 Others

 The other poets in the three anthologies were Ian Bancroft, Alex Comfort, Dorian Cooke, John Gallen, Wrey Gardiner, Robert Greacen, Robert Herring, Seán Jennett, Nicholas Moore, Philip O'Connor, Leslie Phillips, Gervase Stewart, Dylan Thomas, Vernon Watkins, and Peter Wells.

 New Romantics

 A broader movement of New Romantics has been postulated to cover many of the British poets between the Auden group of the 1930s and The Movement.
-This is much more debatable; it may be something of a flag of convenience for those such as the followers of Dylan Thomas and George Barker whose style clearly marked them off, or on the other hand a tag for those addressed polemically and retrospectively by the Robert Conquest introduction to the New Lines anthology.
+This is much more debatable; it may be something of a flag of convenience for those such as the followers of Dylan Thomas and George Barker whose style marked them off, or on the other hand a tag for those addressed polemically and retrospectively by the Robert Conquest introduction to the New Lines anthology.
 The phrase New Romantics was used at the time, though, for example by Henry Treece; it is usually attributed to Cyril Connolly.